Empower yourself with Excel Converter tools from Softinterface.

 Set oConvertXLS = CreateObject("ConvertXLS.clsConvertXLS")

-To download click the following links:
+To download demonstration source code (VB6 and VB.NET) click the following links:

 Public WithEvents cx As ConvertXLS.clsConvertXLS